Georgette-Lumbe/book_game/TESTING.md

 * Correct some spelling mistakes.
 * Review some errors about calling functions.
+* Add helper functions, while loop, try and except to alert when user enters a wrong data.

  [Back to top](#manual-testing-user-stories "#Goto manual testing user stories")